bhurn02/rms-invoicing/documents/AI Prompt template.md

 I will git commit our changes so far. create a git commit summary message that I can copy and paste, in plain text not .md,  of what we've accomplished since start of this conversation

+I will git commit our changes so far. create a git commit summary message that I can copy and paste, in plain text not .md,  of what we've accomplished since start of this conversation, refer to @git-summary-format.md for the template.

 I will git commit our changes so far. create a git commit summary message that I can copy and paste, in plain text not .md,  of what we've accomplished so far. here's my last git commit: